-I have a degree in English & Anthropology, a Masters in Women & Gender Studies, and I still know nothing, not really.
+I have a degree in English & Anthropology, a Masters in Women & Gender Studies, have been all over the world and back again, and I still know nothing, not really.

 I take pictures, I write letters, I cook.

-I do my best to keep our chickens and bees and kitties alive and happy.
+I do my best to keep our chickens and ducks and bees and kitties alive and happy.